-By their very nature, forward-looking statements require us to make assumptions and are subject to inherent risks and uncertainties, which give rise to the possibility that our predictions, forecasts, projections, expectations or conclusions will not prove to be accurate, that our assumptions may not be correct and that our objectives, vision, commitments, goals, targets, and strategies and our economic, environmental (including climate), social and governance-related impacts and objectives will not be achieved.
-Moreover, many of the assumptions, estimates, standards, methodologies, metrics and measurements used in preparing this Framework continue to evolve and are based on assumptions believed to be reasonable at the time of preparation, but should not be considered guarantees.
+By their very nature, forward-looking statements require us to make assumptions and are subject to inherent risks and uncertainties, both general and specific in nature, which give rise to the possibility that our predictions, forecasts, projections, expectations or conclusions will not prove to be accurate, that our assumptions may not be correct, that our sustainabilityrelated or other objectives, visions and strategic goals will not be achieved and that our actual results may differ materially from such predictions, forecasts, projections, expectations or conclusions.
+Moreover, many of the assumptions, estimates, standards, methodologies, metrics, measurements, results and commitments described in this Framework continue to evolve and are based on assumptions believed to be reasonable at the time of preparation, but should not be considered guarantees.

-We caution readers not to place undue reliance on these statements as a number of risk factors could cause our actual results to differ materially from the expectations expressed in such forward-looking statements.
-These factors - many of which are beyond our control and the effects of which can be difficult to predict - include: difficulty in identifying transactions, products and services that meet the eligible green asset and eligible social asset classification criteria, the risk that eligible transactions or related initiatives will not be completed within any specified period or at all or with the results or outcome as originally expected or anticipated by RBC, our ability to gather and verify data, our ability to track transactions and report on them, our ability to successfully implement various initiatives throughout RBC under expected time frames, the risk that initiatives will not be completed within a specified period or at all or with the results or outcome as originally expected or anticipated by RBC, the compliance of various third parties with agreements, and/or our policies and procedures and/or their commitments to us, and/or their commitments to us, strategic, reputation, competitive, model, legal and regulatory environment, systemic and regulatory compliance considerations (which could lead to us being subject to various legal and regulatory proceedings, the potential outcome of which could include regulatory restrictions, penalties and/or fines).
-Additional factors that could cause actual results to differ materially from the expectations in such forward-looking statements can be found in the risk sections of our most recent Annual Report, as updated by subsequent quarterly reports to shareholders.
+We caution readers not to place undue reliance on our forward-looking statements as a number of risk factors could cause our actual results to differ materially from the expectations expressed in such forward-looking statements.
+These factors - many of which are beyond our control and the effects of which can be difficult to predict - include: difficulty in identifying transactions, products and services that meet the eligible green asset and eligible social asset classification criteria, the need for more and better sustainability-related data and standardization of sustainability-related measurement methodologies, climaterelated conditions and weather events, the need for active and continuing participation and action of various stakeholders (including governmental and non-governmental organizations, other financial institutions, businesses and individuals), technological advancements, the evolution of consumer behaviour, evolving social views on sustainability-related topics, varying decarbonization efforts across economies, the need for thoughtful climate policies around the world, the challenges of balancing emission reduction targets with an orderly and inclusive transition and geopolitical factors that impact global energy needs, our ability to gather, analyze and verify data, our ability to successfully implement various initiatives throughout RBC under expected time frames, the risk that initiatives will not be completed within a specified period, or at all, or with the results or outcomes as originally expected or anticipated by RBC, the compliance of various third parties with agreements, our policies and procedures and their commitments to us, financial market conditions, our business operations, our financial results, condition and objectives, regulatory compliance (which could lead to us being subject to various legal and regulatory proceedings, the potential outcome of which could include regulatory restrictions, penalties and fines), and cyber, strategic, reputation, legal and regulatory environment, competitive, model and systemic risks and other risks discussed in the risk sections of our most recent Annual Report, as updated by subsequent quarterly reports to shareholders.